 AI technology carries many significant benefits for consumers, especially in the realm of financial technologies.
 Let’s take a look at a few of them.

 Humans have more room to be human

 AI will essentially alter what it means to be human in this world.
 These technologies are learning to automate routine decision-making.
 Therefore, humans will have more time to focus on tasks that relate more closely to creativity and critical thinking.

 In terms of applying for loans, artificial intelligence allows for consumers to have access to much-needed finance.
-This is in a fraction of the time as a ‘human operated’ system.
+This is in a fraction of the time as a ‘human-operated’ system.
 It’s definitely apparent that products and services that go beyond functional solutions and allow users to quickly do the most interesting, exciting and meaningful things with their time will win the consumer market.
-Therefore, with the rise of machines, it’s vital for FinTech companies to adopt such technologies.
+Therefore, with the rise of machines, it’s imperative FinTech companies to adopt such technologies.
 Especially if they want to stay current within a competitive market.

 Consumers want cost-effective, efficient and accurate services and that’s exactly what AI offers them.
 By using machine-learning to assess applications, consumers are, in turn, given a much faster and fairer chance of gaining access to credit.
 AI also removes the possibility of human error.
 Therefore, consumers can rest assured that their case is handled with the utmost precision.

 We would be lying if we said that our reluctance to go into banks or call up lenders wasn’t because we’d just rather not have to explain yourself to an actual person.
 That’s why we send text messages and emails or contact each other via social media: to avoid those dreaded ‘in-person’ conversations.

 AI Technology allows us to do everything we want to do from the comfort of our own home.
 It removes that ‘having to leave the house and talk to another sentient being’ part of sorting out our finances.